bottlerocket-os/bottlerocket/README.md

 * `settings.updates.metadata-base-url`: The common portion of all URIs used to download update metadata.
 * `settings.updates.targets-base-url`: The common portion of all URIs used to download update files.
-* `settings.updates.seed`: A `u32` value that determines how far into in the update schedule this machine will accept an update.
-We recommending leaving this at its default generated value so that updates can be somewhat randomized in your cluster.
+* `settings.updates.seed`: A `u32` value that determines how far into the update schedule this machine will accept an update.
+We recommend leaving this at its default generated value so that updates can be somewhat randomized in your cluster.
 * `settings.updates.version-lock`: Controls the version that will be selected when you issue an update request.
 Can be locked to a specific version like `v1.0.0`, or `latest` to take the latest available version.
 Defaults to `latest`.
 * `settings.updates.ignore-waves`: Updates are rolled out in waves to reduce the impact of issues.
 For testing purposes, you can set this to `true` to ignore those waves and update immediately.